alexlib/pivpy/README.md

 ### Contributors

 1. @alexlib
+2. @ronshnapp - original steps
+3. @liorshig - LVreader and great visualizaiton for Lavision
-2. @nepomnyi - connection to VortexFitting
+4. @nepomnyi - connection to VortexFitting and new algorithms

 ### How to get started?